AlgoTradingHub/theplatform-book/source/verbs/string/print.md

 # print

-Prints down a string representation of `x`.
+Prints down a string representation of `x` without quotes.
 Format string contains `%` at each position to be replaced by formatted value.

 **Syntax:** ```print[".. %";x..]```